Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 Hyperthermia occurs when the body overheats, potentially leading to heat-related illnesses.
 Immediate cooling measures are critical to prevent serious health consequences.

 _______

-Here’s the reordered list of criminal situations where seconds and minutes matter, along with explanations for why time is critical in each case:

 # Criminal Situations Requiring Immediate Response